shobhakartiwari/iOS_Lead_Interview/README.md

 ```
 - Answer : Approach 2.
 Time Complexity: O(n) 🚀 This method achieves linear time complexity thanks to the O(1) average lookup time of the Set.
 It's the preferred approach for larger datasets!

+### iOS Developer Interview: Scenario-Based Exploration

+##31.
+Scenario: You’re assigned to improve the performance of a slow-running iOS app.
+How would you approach this task, and what tools or methods would you use to diagnose and fix the issues?
+- for answer follow my article over medium: https://medium.com/@shobhakartiwari/ios-developer-interview-scenario-based-exploration-c3c941a024ae